MoritzGoeckel/YoutubeWebCli/README.md

 # Web Command Line Interface for Youtube
-This is a web based cli for youtube
+This is a web based cli for youtube.
+[Check it out here](http://moritzgoeckel.com/YoutubeWebCli/)

 # Commands
 * help